wentallout/cult-hunter/README.md

 ![image](https://github.com/wentallout/cult-hunter/assets/76118931/8a380f26-e737-460e-ab0b-d6f12b5e104f)

-In the busy city of Havenbrook, there's a nameless sushi chef (so we'll just call him `Nameless`).
-Nameless's out for revenge because in the past a group of people murdered his master.
-These evil people has formed a new religious movement in the city, they worship gods from the `Otherverse`, they use forbidden magic and human sacrifice rituals to achieve their goals for money and power.
-Nameless is not against religions or anything, he just want them dead.
-He entered one of their headquarters and proceed to exterminate all of them.
-But then he finds out this organization is just a small part of something bigger.
+In the busy city of Havenbrook, there's a sushi chef named "Nameless" seeking revenge.
+Some time ago, a group of people killed his master.
+These evildoers have formed a new religious cult in the city, worshiping gods from the "Otherverse" and using forbidden magic and human sacrifices to gain power and money.
+Nameless isn't against religions, but he wants these cultists gone.
+He entered one of their hideouts and started taking them out.
+But Nameless soon discovers that this organization is just a small part of something much bigger

-The cult realized how dangerous and powerful Nameless is so they decided to put a massive $20millions bounty on him so that every hitmen in the city would look for him.
-Kimberly and Jigen are one of those hitmen but their boss (Eli) ordered them to bring Nameless alive to him.
-The hitmen duo managed to save Nameless and bring him back to `Zenith Hotel` - a hidden safe location for international assassins.
-Eli begins explaining that the cult has spread too wide and will affect everyone's business.
-He plans to gather a group of assassins to take down the cult and bring order back to the city.
-He's confident that with Nameless' help, they now have a fighting chance.
+Realizing Nameless' immense threat, the cult puts a massive $20 million bounty on him, making every hitman in the city hunt for him.
+Kimberly and Jigen are two of these hitmen, but their boss, Eli, wants Nameless brought in alive.
+They manage to capture Nameless and bring him to the "Zenith Hotel," a hidden spot for assassins.
+Eli explains that the cult has grown too powerful and threatens everyone's business.
+His plan: gather a team of assassins to take down the cult and bring order back to the city.
+Eli is confident that they now have a fighting chance thanks to Nameless.

-There are 12 cult leaders - 12 Apostles, each of them manage a different branch of the cult.
-These guys have crazy supernatural powers and a lot of followers.

-Can Nameless and his new allies take down the 12 Apostles?
+The cult has 12 leaders, known as the "12 Apostles," each with supernatural powers and a lot of followers.
+Can Nameless and his new allies defeat these Apostles and end the cult's reign of terror?
+The battle ahead promises excitement and danger.

 ## Basic Gameplay